ashish-srivastava1983/momenton-challenge/README.md

 - A new VPC network is required to host the application
 -

+## Limited Release

-## Following needs to be done to set "training" and "production" environment for limited release.
+### Following needs to be done to provision "training" and "production" environments for limited release.

 - Create a custom VPC network with two subnets in australia-southeast1 region.
   - web-tier-network